-If you don’t have a pressure cooker but still want to make a pot of delicious beans, check out our video on how to cook dried beans on the stovetop.
-Use the same aromatic vegetables in this recipe or add other ingredients of your choosing.
+If you don’t have a pressure cooker but still want to make a pot of delicious beans, check out our stovetop dried beans base recipe!
+Watch our video on how to cook dried beans on the stovetop for more guidance.

 Equipment Recommendations for Cooking Dried Beans

 The recipe title says it all in this one; in order to cook dried beans in a pressure cooker, you will need a functioning Instant Pot.
 We like the six-quart option best.
 Be sure to read the instructions thoroughly before use to ensure safety and proper function.